 The ratio and dosage is what matters because they've been tested and scientifically proven to work.
 Once added to the rest of the herbs and amino acids found in Blood Sugar Optimizer™, results are dramatically improved.

-Alpha-lipoic acid (ALA) is a potent antioxidant and free radical scavenger that has been proven to regenerate vitamin C and vitamin E; restore levels of intracellular glutathione, an important antioxidant that declines with age; and increase excretion of toxic heavy metals such as mercury1.
+Alpha-lipoic acid (ALA) is a potent antioxidant and free radical scavenger that has been proven to regenerate vitamin C and vitamin E; restore levels of intracellular glutathione, an important antioxidant that declines with age; and increase excretion of toxic heavy metals such as mercury.

 Out of 50 natural ingredients tested, this popular spice was far and away the best for promoting healthy glucose metabolism.
 It can also help support healthy cholesterol levels.

-It works because of Hydroxychalcone, the active ingredient in cinnamon, boosts the effect of insulin by increasing its sensitivity to glucose and facilitating delivery into the cells where it can be stored and synthesized.4 Additionally, certain compounds in cinnamon inhibit an enzyme that inactivates insulin receptors, further improving cell's ability to utilize circulating glucose.
+It works because of Hydroxychalcone, the active ingredient in cinnamon, which boosts the effect of insulin by increasing its sensitivity to glucose and facilitating delivery into the cells where it can be stored and synthesized.
+Additionally, certain compounds in cinnamon inhibit an enzyme that inactivates insulin receptors, further improving cell's ability to utilize circulating glucose.

 Bitter melon is a vegetable cultivated and eaten in many parts of the world, including India, Asia, Africa and South America.
 Bitter melon contains several chemical ingredients, including the glycosides momordin and charantin.
 Polypeptide P, charantin and vicine are the specific components thought to have blood glucose-lowering effects.

 Gymnema sylvestre also promotes digestive health and reduce lipids (fats and triglycerides).
 It has anti-inflammatory properties as well.
 As an added bonus, it's used to reduce the absorption of glucose into the body, and also helps suppress sugar cravings, both of which are desirable for those wishing to lose weight and to reduce the level of sugar in their blood.30

 Fenugreek is effective for lowering postprandial (after meals) blood sugar.
-Fenugreek seeds contain a peculiar amino acid not found in any mammal tissues, 4-hydroxyisoleucine, which is believed to boost insulin production by stimulation of the beta cells of the pancreas, which secretes insulin.13 Furthermore, chemical agents within fenugreek increase the activity of enzymes that lower blood glucose concentration both by increasing glucose breakdown and by directing more glucose into glycogen reserves.
+Fenugreek seeds contain a peculiar amino acid not found in any mammal tissues, 4-hydroxyisoleucine, which is believed to boost insulin production by stimulation of the beta cells of the pancreas, which secretes insulin.
+Furthermore, chemical agents within fenugreek increase the activity of enzymes that lower blood glucose concentration both by increasing glucose breakdown and by directing more glucose into glycogen reserves.

 Chromium helps enhance the effectiveness of insulin, a hormone vital for the processing of glucose.
-Supplemental chromium reduces blood glucose levels.21 More than 90% of U.S. adults have a deficiency of the mineral chromium.
+Supplemental chromium reduces blood glucose levels.
+More than 90% of U.S. adults have a deficiency of the mineral chromium.
 Chromium is not readily absorbed from foods, and the human body even has difficulty in absorbing chromium from most nutritional supplements.

 There are two forms of chromium - Picolinate and Polynicotinate, each having their own benefits.
 Picolinate version has been shown to improve longevity, HDL/LDL ratios, increase muscle mass and decrease body fat.
 The Nicotinate (niacin-bound) version has improved bioavailability and absorption.
 BOTH help improve blood sugar levels.

 Because of this, Blood Sugar Optimizer™ contains BOTH forms for better proven performance and absorption.